fbpx

 Guide to Implementing Microservices Architecture on AWS [With Examples]

-Scaling up may be complicated if the product architecture wasn’t designed to be scalable, which is often the case with monolith applications.
-In that case, you have two ways to go: spend a fortune to throw in more resources and scale vertically or restructure your application using microservices and scale horizontally and cost-effectively.
+Scaling up may be complicated if the product architecture isn’t designed to be scalable, which is often the case with monolith applications.
+In such a scenario, you have two options: allocate even more resources and spend a fortune to scale vertically or reorganize your application using microservices architecture on AWS and scale horizontally cost-effectively.
 We’d always go for the second option – implementing microservices infrastructure.

 Going for microservices can be of great use for any SaaS provider.
 But what are microservices, exactly?
-Let’s explore the benefits of using microservices architecture and how to implement it with AWS.
+Let’s review the advantages of microservices architecture in AWS and how to implement it.
 You’ll also find some real cases from Relevant Software’s portfolio below, so keep reading.

 What are Microservices?